TOAST-DOCS/Storage-Object-Storage/en/Overview.md

 ### Life Cycle Control
 Provides a life cycle control feature on a container or individual object basis.
 Allows for efficient management of storage usage.

-Creates a total of three replicas for each object to securely store data.
-While creating a replica, data cannot be accessed as the integrity of the replicated data cannot be guaranteed.
-Therefore, if you store the data and send a GET request immediately, you may receive a failure response.
-If at least two replicas are identical, the replication is considered successful, the save is complete, and then the data is accessible.
 ### Object Lock
 Provides an WORM (Write Once Read Many) feature to protect data from inadvertent overwriting and deletion requests by users.